Anwarvic/Web-Interface-for-NVIDIA-NeMo/README.md

 ### Using Language Model with ASR (OPTIONAL)
-If you want to use a language model when decoding, you need to install [Baidu's CTC decoders](https://github.com/PaddlePaddle/DeepSpeech) by running this command:
+If you want to use a language model when decoding, you need to install [Baidu's CTC decoders](https://github.com/PaddlePaddle/DeepSpeech):
 ```
+cd NeMo
+./scripts/install_decoders.sh
-cd NeMo && ./scripts/install_decoders.sh && cd ..
+cd ..
 ```
+**NOTE:**

+This command assumes that you've cloned the NeMo repository